 The Externship Lottery

-During the fall and spring semesters, most judicial externships are filled through a lottery.
-Each year, more than 20 judges in the Philadelphia area participate in the lottery.
-The lottery for summer judicial externships takes place at the end of February.
-The lottery for Fall and Spring semester externships takes place in April.
+Each year, more than 15 judges in the Philadelphia area participate in the lottery.
+A majority of judicial externships are filled through the lottery for the fall and spring semesters.
+During the summer, more externships are arranged by students applying directly to judges' chambers rather than through the lottery.
+The application periods for the lottery are as follows: February for summer positions, June for fall positions, and late September for spring positions.
 Students who do not participate in the lottery, or who participate but are not matched with a judge, are still eligible to apply for externship credit for externships secured independently.

 The Judicial Externship is just one method for securing a temporary clerkship with a state or federal judge to experience the judicial process from the perspective of the judge and the law clerks.
 Students may also pursue employment with state or federal judges by applying through Career Strategy Recruitment Programs or by developing a customized job search campaign.

 For more information about Villanova Law's Judicial Externship Program, please see the Judicial Externship Program Description.